maxuanquang/idm/README.md

 # Internet Download Manager

 Internet Download Manager is a Go-based application designed to manage and facilitate the downloading of files from the internet efficiently.
+This project is designed with a scale-up capability in mind, ensuring that it can handle increased workload and demand as needed.

 ## Features